Aktyn/aktyn-assistant/README.md

 ## Overview <a id="overview"></a>

-#### Aktyn Assistant is an application that allows you to interact with an AI on various types of devices while performing regular tasks.
+#### Aktyn Assistant is an application that allows you to interact with an AI on various types of devices while performing regular tasks

 - Quick chat window can be easily activated with a keyboard shortcut.
 - Users can configure its default behavior by simply describing it in the settings.